UBCecohydro/data.public/Dalmagro_etal_SM_Results_README.txt

                in 2015 with a a CTD-10 (Decagon Devices Inc., Pullman, WA, USA) DO           = Dissolved oxygen (mg/L) measured at 10 cm below the water surface with a SO-10 (Insite IG, Slidell, Los Angeles, USA)
 Eh           = Oxidation-reduction potential (mV) measured at 10 cm below the water surface with a CSIM11 (Campbell Scientific Inc., Logan, Utah, USA)
-DOC          = Dissolved organic carbon (mg/L) measured by UV-Vis absorbance using a spectrometer (spectro:lyserÆ-S:can MESSTECHNIK GmbH, Vienna, Austria)
+DOC          = Dissolved organic carbon (mg/L) measured by UV-Vis absorbance using a spectrometer (spectro:lyser¬Æ-S:can MESSTECHNIK GmbH, Vienna, Austria)
 CI.DOC       = Confidence interval with +/- 95% in average the DOC
 HIX          = Humification index (dimensionless) according to model from Ohno (2002) CI.HIX       = confidence interval with +/- 95% in average the HIX